joshuawallace25/task-program/README.md

 # task-program
-this program was ccreated to hold daily task
+this program was created to hold daily task